How to deal with anxiety and stress without medication

 You might start having an extra drink or two to wind down and your sleep patterns may start to change.
 You may wake in the middle of the night for no reason, or much earlier in the morning.
 Even if you do sleep through the night, you don't feel fully refreshed when you wake up.
 (Some women find that starting the menopause or perimenopause gives rise to unexplained anxiety, panic attacks and sleep issues and your Dr should be able to help if this is the case).

-This is when you start to notice symptoms.
+This is when you start to notice symptoms of anxiety.
 They are tiny little things to start with and you probably don't take much notice because of everything else that is going on.

 As time goes by you start to get more weird symptoms and it may pop into the back of your mind that there might be something medically wrong with you which makes you anxious which leads to, yes you've got it, more symptoms.
 These symptoms can get so bad that you start to change your everyday routine or decisions because of them.
 You may start to feel a bit detached mentally, as if you are going through the motions but not really enjoying life at all.
 You can also start to feel completely exhausted and pessimistic about the future.